 - Other: Date acquired: 2001

-Papers of British folklorist Katharine M. Briggs (1898-1980).
+Papers of British folklorist Katherine M. Briggs (1898-1980).
 Scholarship on British Isles folklore, Elizabethan and Jacobean literature, children's literature; book, article and play manuscripts and typescripts; correspondence.

 Physical Access Requirements